October 15th, 2018

 Along with the cooler water temperatures, lake turnover also brings with it a temporary reduction in water clarity as fine sediment gets stirred up in the reservoir as the water column mixes.
 This drop in visibility certainly limits sight fishing opportunities and to a lessor extent, surface feeding, but it also has some benefits.
 The stained water allows for the use of stronger tippet and also gives fish a sense of protection, making them less likely to spook.

 If you are looking for a guide to help you explore this unique, urban fishery, The Drift has the most experienced and knowledgeable fly fishing guides on the Pueblo Tailwater.
-Flows are great for both wade fishing and float trips so stop by the shop or give us a call.
 We are always happy to answer your questions and assist in arranging a trip that is sure to exceed your expectations.
-Thanks for checking in and as always, “Tight Lines!”
+Thanks for checking in and as always “Tight Lines!”

 ARKANSAS RIVER – CANON CITY TO BUENA VISTA

 Flow: 200 cfs at Wellsville

 Water Temp: Buena Vista to Wellsville 38-48F, downstream of Wellsville 40-50F

 BWO’s are hatching consistently throughout Bighorn Sheep Canyon but the recent cold spell dropped water temperatures drastically and put the fish in a bit of a funk.
 Slightly warmer, and consistently sunny weather is forecast the week ahead and should have a stabilizing effect on on water temps.
 Nymphing has been the most effective and egg patterns are becoming increasingly effective in addition to tiny BWO and midge imitations.

 Current Flow for the Arkansas River Tailwater in Pueblo